max-bytes/lfs-example-mod/README.md

 ## Preparing and Uploading to Steam Workshop
 When you are ready to share your mod with the Steam community, follow these instructions to publish your mod on the Steam Workshop:

-* Create a `config.json` file in the root folder by copying the `config.sample.json` file and setting appropriate values for `name`, `title`, `description` and `version`.
-They will be used when publishing the game on Steam Workshop
+* Make sure your `config.json` file is created and up-to-date, as described above
 * Make sure Steam is running and you are logged in with a user that has the full version of the game
 * Run `.\upload.ps1`.
 The first time it runs, it will create a Workshop item and store its ID (publishedFileID) in the `config.json` file.
 On subsequent runs it will update this exact item.
 * When it has run successfully, the workshop item should soon after appear in the list of workshop items for the game: https://steamcommunity.com/workshop/browse/?appid=2638050